 Press the GEN-2 button on the Report Setup screen to display the Generation 2 menu selection.
+The GEN-2 button is only active when the Protocol Type selection is GENERATION 2.
 Use these menu items to configure the Generation 2 and China HJ 653 reports.